Pancreatic cysts can be categorized into the following groups:

 Notice enhancing solid nodule in the pancreatic head (red arrow).

-Continue with US-image.
+Continue with the ultrasound-image.

 The US-image shows a large branch-duct component within the pancreatic head.